Why are unplugged weddings a thing and should you have one?

-The most frustrating thing about wedding photography?
-When guests unintentionally block my pictures while taking their own photos.
+Guests often (albeit unintentionally) block my pictures while taking their own photos.
 To be fair, they don’t realise I’m there – so I see that as a compliment about my discretion!
 And most of the time, it doesn’t matter.
 But during big moments of the day?
-Well, that can mean your professional photos get compromised or go uncaptured.
+Well, that can compromise your pro photos.

-It’s especially troublesome when that happens during the ceremony.
-I’ll be discreetly photographing from the end of the aisle, when a guest sticks their iPad into the aisle in front of me to take a picture of the first kiss. #eyeroll
+It’s especially troublesome during the ceremony.
+I’ll discreetly photograph from the back of the church, but what if a guest sticks their iPad into the aisle in front of me to take a picture of the first kiss?

 Sometimes, these mishaps can be fixed in post-production.
 But often they can’t.
-Like flash issues – which cause irreparable damage.
+For example, flashes cause irreparable damage.

-If a guest’s camera flash goes off at the same time as I press my shutter, it will brighten my photo beyond salvation.
-And you know how it goes… It’s always the one that would’ve been the best photo.
+If a guest’s camera flash goes off at the same time as I press my shutter, it brightens my photo beyond salvation.
+And you know how it goes … It’s always the one that would’ve been the best photo.
 Gah.

 When a ‘plugged’ wedding might be better